plone/plone.app.caching/README.rst

 Version information:

 - Version 3.x requires Plone 6.0 or later.
-Plone 5.2 with Python 3 should work too.
 - Plone 5.2 release uses the version 2.x series.
 - Earlier Plone versions: use a release from 1.x series.